dividedbyzeroco/enforce-js/readme.md

 ## Catching Errors

-By default, if a given parameter does not meet the rules provided, an `ValidationError` will be thrown with a message containing the definition.
+By default, if a given parameter does not meet the rules provided, a `ValidationError` will be thrown with a message containing the original definition.
 To better handle the error, an additional `name` parameter is also supplied to let you know which parameter was invalid.

 ```javascript
 const countingNumber = -1;